 We are a diverse, international community

-We are just getting started, but we already have over 100 members from over 20 countries, reflecting a variety of backgrounds and areas of expertise.
+We are just getting started, but we already have 278 members from over 20 countries, reflecting a variety of backgrounds and areas of expertise.
 We’d love you to join us in making climate science for everyone!

 Climanosco’s main goals